datandleorg/chatkit-kavin-scientific/rag-service/README.md

 ### Supported Formats

-- **PDF**: Processed using Docling for high-quality text extraction
+- **PDF**: Processed using Docling for high-quality text extraction with pypdf fallback for problematic PDFs
 - **DOCX**: Processed using python-docx
 - **TXT**: Direct text reading
+- **XLSX/XLS**: Processed using openpyxl with formula extraction and multi-sheet support
+- **CSV**: Processed using pandas with automatic encoding detection and proper delimiter handling

 ### Text Chunking